Lewis & ClarkLaw School

 The Supplement for International Law Student Applicants and the Certificate of Financial Responsibility are not required in order to complete one’s application of admission, however, they are required if admitted and you decide to attend L&C. In order for you to have sufficient time to complete the forms, we encourage you to begin gathering the necessary data as soon as possible.
 Both forms are required before Lewis & Clark can send an I-20 or IAP-66 form.

-The Designated School Official at the law school for immigration purposes is Heather McCambly, Assistant Director of Global & Diversity Initiatives.
-Please send your Supplement for International Law Student Applicants and Certificate of Financial Responsibility directly to Heather at hmccambly@lclark.edu.
+The Designated School Official at the law school for immigration purposes is Liz Hobbs at the law school.
+Please send your Supplement for International Law Student Applicants and Certificate of Financial Responsibility to lhobbs@lclark.edu.
 For more information on the immigration process and associated deadlines, please visit http://go.lclark.edu/law/intladmit.

-The International Students Office is also a helpful resource to all international undergraduate, graduate, and law students once they are admitted to the school.
+The International Students and Scholars Office is also a helpful resource to all international undergraduate, graduate, and law students once they are admitted to the school.

 Re-applicants